Authored by the expert who managed and guided the team behind the Mexico Property Pack

 How much have property prices increased in San Miguel de Allende over the past 12 months?

-Property prices in San Miguel de Allende increased by an estimated 11% over the past 12 months (January 2025 to January 2026), measured in nominal peso terms.
+Residential property prices in San Miguel de Allende increased by about 8% to 10% over the past 12 months to June 2026, with the strongest gains in walkable and renovated homes.

 Which neighborhoods have the fastest rising property prices in San Miguel de Allende as of 2026?

-As of early 2026, the three neighborhoods with the fastest rising property prices in San Miguel de Allende are Centro Histórico, Guadalupe, and San Antonio, all benefiting from walkability and a mix of colonial charm and modern amenities.
+As of 2026, the three fastest rising neighborhoods for property prices in San Miguel de Allende are San Antonio, Guadalupe and Centro Histórico.

 By the way, you will find much more detailed price ranges across neighborhoods in our property pack covering the real estate market in San Miguel de Allende.